Andrew-Aniagboso/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that sets the mode of file hello to file olleh"

 a script that adds execution to all sub directories

+a scrilt that creates a directory mydir with permission 751